pthom/cleantype/README.md

 This library tries to overcomes some of these limitations.
 It is composed mainly of C++11 / C++14 functions.
 It also contains some macros in order to be able to display rvalue reference type, as well as variables names.
 Macros are prepended with a suffix 'm_'.

-The returned types names should be similar accross compilers.
+The returned types names should be equal (or at least similar) accross compilers.

 #### Status